 “Let Him Join”

 He cleaned us still more after meals.
-The (for me) hours-long process involved soap, water, alcohol, petroleum-based “mineral spirits,” sticky-tape rolls, a whisk broom, and a vacuum cleaner that sucked dust off our clothes and the bottoms of our feet before we could carefully step across the threshold between the kitchen and living room.
+The (for me) hours-long ritual involved soap, water, alcohol, petroleum-based “mineral spirits,” sticky-tape rolls, a whisk broom, and a vacuum cleaner that sucked dust off our clothes and the bottoms of our feet before we could carefully step across the threshold between the kitchen and living room.
 (As the eldest child, and after dinner on school nights, I’d often reach the living room at midnight or later.)
 And in houses without air conditioning– whose doors rarely opened and windows stayed always closed– Ohio’s sauna-hot summers made our childhood a searingly surreal experience.
-That’s only part of the picture; enough to give you the gist.
+That’s only part of the picture, but enough to give you the gist.

 It did.
 Learning to live with fifty normal guys who freely tracked dust and dirt into the place at all hours– and where I could come and go as I pleased– was what I needed even more than Denison’s courses.